 This scan shows a horizontal cross section through the brain at the level where the hearing and balance nerves run from the inner ear to the brain.

 The “watch, wait and rescan” management option is recommended in the majority of people with a newly diagnosed vestibular schwannoma.
-The characteristic regime for monitoring a vestibular schwannoma is as follows:
+The characteristic regime of repeat MRI scans for monitoring a vestibular schwannoma is as follows:

 Whether or not a vestibular schwannoma is growing may have little effect on the severity or progression of symptoms.
 This is particularly true for hearing loss and tinnitus.
 If you still have useful hearing in the affected ear, your surgeon will have an in-depth discussion with you about which management strategy is likely to offer you the best chance of preserving your hearing.